Everything You Need to Know Before You Buy Turkish Towels

 Pro tip: Avoid "made with Turkish cotton" - that means it's only partially made from Turkish cotton.
 It should say 100% Turkish Cotton.

-We're all about authenticity at The Bali Market and that's why we work directly with a women owned Turkish towel company in Turkey.
-They value using traditional wooden hand looms, and locally grown First Grade Turkish cotton.
+We're all about authenticity at The Bali Market and, since we are a woman-owned Turkish towel retailer - we work directly with a woman-owned Turkish towel company in Turkey.
+They value using traditional wooden hand looms, and locally grown First Grade 100% Turkish cotton.

 Be careful who you shop from.
 Make sure you're getting real Turkish towels.
 When you buy from The Bali Market you're getting the real thing.

 Families and entire communities depend on the production and sale of Turkish towels to support their livelihood.
-So every time you purchase a Bali Market towel you’re supporting a community, an ancient craft and a sustainable product.
+So every time you purchase a Bali Market hand, bath or beach towel you’re supporting a community, an ancient craft and a sustainable product.
 It’s definitely a win-win :)

-The answer is no, but I totally get why you're think that.
-They're different than regular towels.
+The answer is no, but I totally get why you'd think that.
+They're different than most cotton towels.
 But their care is quite simple.
 Here's how to keep your towels looking and feeling awesome.